 On each line, there are 5 E’s so they will go across each line and advise in which direction the E is facing.
 As per the diagram, it would be ‘up, right, down, left, up’.
 The person conducting the test will record how many out of 5 they got correctly on each line.

 After this test, we are also required to carry out a colour vision test using the ‘Ishihara’s test for Colour-Deficiency’ book.
-The tester opens the pages randomly and the person being tested is asked to read the numbers on the plates.
+The Ishihara test recording starts off with the tester opening the pages randomly and the person being tested is asked to read the numbers on the plates.
 They are also required to trace with their fingers a pattern from one side of the plate to another to further prove they do not have a colour deficiency.

 Tell us your name and number below and we'll give you a callback to discuss your requirements.